How to make an Electric Guitar sound like an Acoustic

 Graph Tech Ghost System

-Then, you also need to purchase the “Acoustic-Phonic” preamp, which is this little board that basically does all the magic, by amplifying the signal and making it sound more “acoustic”.
-To the board, you need to connect a battery, a toggle switch, and/or a volume pot, and all this stuff needs to be placed somewhere in your guitar.
+The Ghost Graphtech system is an easy-to-install system that adds an acoustic-sounding pickup to your electric guitar.
+To modify your electric guitar to sound like an acoustic, you need to replace the original bridge saddles with the saddles that Graphtech sells.
+Then, you need to purchase the “Acoustic-Phonic” preamp, which amplifies the signal and makes it sound more “acoustic.”
+You also need to connect a battery, a toggle switch, and/or a volume pot to the preamp board, and all this stuff needs to be placed somewhere in your guitar.

 Fishman Powerbridge

-Also, when installing the bridge, there’s only a single wire that you need to worry about.
-So, on a Strat, you can tuck it in easily below the bridge, and on a Les Paul, you just make a little hole in the plastic cover of the pickup, and you route the wire through there.
+When installing the bridge, there’s only a single wire that you need to worry about.
+So, on a Strat, you can tuck it in easily below the bridge, and on a Les Paul, you just make a little hole in the plastic cover of the pickup and route the wire through there.

 L.R.
 Baggs X/T-Bridge